List of Black Butler characters: Scarlet Fox Dorm

 Maurice Cole is the previous fag of Redmond.
 He is a manipulative, sneaky, and incredibly vain individual that enjoys bullying others.
 He tricked Ciel, who he saw a rival for Redmond's attention, and received punishment for his bullying and cheating after Ciel was able to find evidence of it.
-He claimed to also be the most beautiful boy at school, but Ciel and Sebastian revealed that his good looks were only the result of makeup.
+He claimed to also be the most beautiful boy at school, but Ciel and Sebastian revealed that his good looks were the result of makeup.